-However, in certain circumstances a person studying full-time can qualify for NSA specifically:
+However, in certain circumstances a person studying full-time can qualify for JSP specifically:

 - where they have transferred to the payment from DSP or PP as a single person and were receiving PES at the time, provided they are continuing in the same course for which they were receiving PES, OR

-- where they are single principal carers receiving NSA and granted PES.
+- where they are single principal carers receiving JSP and granted PES.

 Act reference: SSAct section 613(1) Full-time students, section 1061PA Qualification for PES, section 1061PJ(2BA) Payments attracting PES, section 1061PJ(2BB) Payments attracting PES

 Policy reference: SS Guide 220.127.116.11 Qualification for PES